thephpleague/event/2.0/events/classes.md

 ## AbstractEvent

-The package also provides an abstract class which provides a defauls `getName` implementation returning the FQCN.
+The package also provides an abstract class which provides a default `getName` implementation returning the FQCN.